Medical School Loans

 However, Federal PLUS loans do have a mandatory loan origination fee and a flat interest rate.
 Private student loans typically have no loan fees, and your interest rate depends on your credit profile or that of your cosigner, if applicable.

 Federal student loans are a good way to cover medical school costs because it comes with certain protections.
-Federal programs offer borrowers certain protections that private student loans may not, such as income-based repayment programs and public service loan forgiveness on student loan debt.
+Federal programs offer borrowers certain protections that private student loans may not, such as income-based repayment programs, public service loan forgiveness (PSLF), and forbearance on student loan debt.
 Private student loans offer different loan terms and may offer a lower interest rate.
 Income-based repayment or loan forgiveness programs for medical school debt are benefits of federal student loans, but a private lender may also offer you other perks, such as flexible payment terms or a lower interest rate.

-Federal student loans have borrowing limits (similar to limits on credit cards).
+Federal student loans have aggregate borrowing limits (similar to limits on credit cards).
 If the cost of attendance exceeds the federal loan amount, that means you will need to cover the leftover cost.
-Graduate students may apply for no-cap Direct loans from the government, but undergraduate students do not have this option.
+Graduate students may apply for no-cap Direct loans if they need graduate student loans, but undergraduate students do not have this option.

 Cost of attendance